Welcome to the aristocracy of finance!

-That is more than half what an average person works in the same amount of time, in case you were wondering how many hours investment banker work.
+That is more than half what an average person works in the same amount of time, in case you were wondering how many hours an investment banker works.

 Read about what do investment bankers do.

-Andrew Gutmann, a now retired investment banker wrote in his book, How to Be an Investment Banker: Recruiting, Interviewing, and Landing the Job that a typical working day in the life of an investment banker starts at 10AM and ends at 2AM.
+Andrew Gutmann, a now-retired investment banker wrote in his book, How to Be an Investment Banker: Recruiting, Interviewing, and Landing the Job that a typical working day in the life of an investment banker starts at 10 AM and ends at 2 AM.

 So what is it exactly that they fill those hours with?

-But also because most of your colleagues have been working until 2AM, and they simply can’t wake up and start working again at 7 in the morning, as you will find out.
+But also because most of your colleagues have been working until 2 AM, and they simply can’t wake up and start working again at 7 in the morning, as you will find out.

 Work in the morning is always a lot slower than the rest of the day.
 Associates and analysts perform tasks or adjustments requested by senior staff.

 Tip – answer as many emails and messages as you can during the morning.
 It will help you throughout the day!
 Investment bankers are not allowed to take more than 15 minutes to respond to an email/message.

-Lunch is allowed as a 45 minute affair.
+Lunch is allowed as a 45-minute affair.
 However, you will have to lunch with your peers.